The advice sheets below have the latest information on weights and measures. If you need more advice call 01753 475111 (Regulatory Services option).

 This guidance is for England

-Prepacked honey is required to be labelled with its name, the name and address of the producer/packer, country of origin, storage conditions, a best-before date, lot mark, and weight marking.
+Prepacked honey must be labelled with its name, the name and address of the producer / packer, country of origin, storage conditions, a best-before date, lot mark, and weight marking.
 The product may only be called 'honey' if it complies with the prescribed compositional standards.

 This advice applies to all sales of honey to consumers and food businesses.